 Recording studio - an establishment engaged in production of sound recordings.

-Useable Open Space means area included in any side, rear or front yard or any unoccupied space on the lot that is open and unobstructed to the sky except for the ordinary projections of cornices, eaves or porches and includes, but is not limited to, pocket parks, undeveloped open areas used for passive or active recreations, water features, lakes, ponds, trails, areas containing landscape buffers and screening, landscape islands, playgrounds, plazas and undeveloped floodplain.
+Useable Open Space - an area included in any side, rear or front yard or any unoccupied space on the lot that is open and unobstructed to the sky except for the ordinary projections of cornices, eaves or porches and includes, but is not limited to, pocket parks, undeveloped open areas used for passive or active recreations, water features, lakes, ponds, trails, areas containing landscape buffers and screening, landscape islands, playgrounds, plazas and undeveloped floodplain.

+Add Multifamily Definition

-Pocket Park - A small, accessible space, mostly at grade, which fits into the urban fabric and provides greenery, seating, and other pedestrian friendly elements for use by residents or commercial tenants and guests.
+Pocket Park - a small, accessible space, mostly at grade, which fits into the urban fabric and provides greenery, seating, and other pedestrian friendly elements for use by residents or commercial tenants and guests.
 A pocket park is privately owned.
 A pocket park is a spatial amenity for development which contains residential uses to ensure adequate and sufficient open space is provided for residents.

 SECTION 2: LAND USES